cloudiator/cloudiator.github.io/_docs/tutorial_cloud.md

 After having created the above entities, the discovery of colosseum will start running, importing the various offers (Images, Hardware and Locations) of the cloud provider.
-You can see the discovered images, when accessing the correct API endpoints.
+You can see the discovered entities, when accessing the corresponding API endpoints.

 [ui_api]: ../images/ui/api.png